 As an online funds transfer company, Paypal naturally can’t practice a standard banking sales funnel.
-To compensate for its lack of brick-and-mortar presence, PayPal uses an online referral system to get customers.
+To compensate for its lack of a brick-and-mortar presence, PayPal uses an online referral system to get customers.

 A typical purchase funnel consists of awareness, consideration, and decision stages, right?

-Theoretically, the marketing team manages the first half while the Sales team handles the second half.
+Theoretically, the marketing team manages the first half while the sales team handles the second half.
 When you adopt a referral system, you reduce the drawn-out consideration stage by attaching monetary benefits to the deal.
 Your customer sends the referral, and your potential customer gets right into the decision phase.

 Paypal generates high ROI employing such a word-of-mouth tactic.

-7. Tesla—Simplified Oder Processing
+7. Tesla—Simplified Order Processing

 Tesla is a multimillion electric vehicle brand that quickly climbed to the top by using game-changer sales tactics.

 Tesla’s sales funnel consists of merely three steps.
 Get registered, watch the live launch, and order online.
-Yet, the ease of purchase process brought 180k orders within 24 hours when Tesla launched its first car.
+Yet, the ease of the purchase process brought 180k orders within 24 hours when Tesla launched its first car.

 Of course, much is credited to its marketing funnel for bringing such a huge audience, but Tesla’s customers particularly found its sales procedure positively relieving.

-8. Netflix—Meticulous Signup Procedure
+8. Netflix—Meticulous Sign up Procedure

 People often avoid online streams for security reasons.
 Netflix leverages this pain point to generate subscriptions.

 Netflix has a straightforward and slightly elaborate sales funnel for the benefit of its users.
-The landing page displays a clear CTA leading you to a nearly 5 to 6 steps membership procedure where everything is mentioned in simple terms to leave no space for confusion.
+The landing page displays a clear CTA leading you to a nearly 5 to 6 step membership procedure where everything is mentioned in simple terms to leave no space for confusion.